Ei3-kw/Grimalkin/README.md

 - Open the _/Grimalkin_compiled/linux/_ folder
 - Run _'grimalkin'_
 - You should now be playing!
 Press [ESC] at any time to bring up a menu to quit to desktop

+_NOTE that in some cases do to configuration settings on your system there may be blocks on running exe / apps from unknow sources.
+Please ensure you disable such settings or this will not work.
+There could be any number of reasons why it doesn't work as zipping in the format required for submission is not recommended for unity projects.
+For futher advice please see [Trusting a file](https://support.microsoft.com/en-us/windows/add-an-exclusion-to-windows-security-811816c0-4dfd-af4a-47e4-c301afe13b26) and please do not hesitate to reach out to the team._

 ## Run self-compiled version
 1. Download Unity HUB from https://unity.com/download for your required operating system